yalcinos/mws-restaurant-stage-1/README.md

 1. When I download code again,I realized that there is an issue at server api.
 2. Before that I couldn't add a review to page same as you.
 So I realized that you should set defaultLimit ="60" on server.
 Because When I add a review to db , I use this endpoint  "http://localhost:1337/reviews/?restaurant_id='+rest_id" .
 So When you add a review, you would check this endpoint and you will see there is a new comment inside.
 But the problem is that I fetch review data this endpoint = "localhost:1337/reviews" .
-When you go to this endpoint, you will see there is just 30 comments.
-I realized that you should set defaultLimit to mws-restaurant-stage-3.
+When you go to this endpoint, you will see there is just 30 comments.you should set defaultLimit to mws-restaurant-stage-3.

 Steps;

 mws-restaurant-stage-3 => config => blueprints.js => change //defaultLimit=30 to defaultLimit=60 (at the bottom of the page.) .
 After that you will see everything it works.

-If you don't work again, I can add a video to project for make sure it is working.
-Because I tried multiple times, it is working 2 computers.

 ### What do I do from here?